munazza-byte/DEN/README.md

 + *TECHNOLOGIES USED*:C++, vector, I/O streams (iostream).
 + *OUTCOME*:Enabled efficient management of a contact list through a user-friendly interface, facilitating basic operations like adding, removing, and displaying contacts.

+### TASK 3:  File Compression and Decompression System
+### OBJECTIVE:
+Developed a system that allows users to compress and decompress text files using Run-Length Encoding (RLE) algorithm, while ensuring file format validation and user-friendly interaction.
++ DESCRIPTION:
+Built a simple file handling system in C++ that facilitates file compression and decompression using RLE.
+The system allows users to read text files, compress their contents, and store the compressed data in a new file.
+It also enables the reverse operation by decoding compressed files back to their original content.
+Incorporated functions for reading from and writing to files, encoding and decoding the string data using RLE, and validating file extensions to ensure correct formats are used.
+Provided a menu-driven interface that offers users the options to compress, decompress, or exit the program.
+Handled invalid user inputs using a custom exception class and ensured proper file operations through input validation.
++ TECHNOLOGIES USED: C++, file handling (fstream), string manipulation, Run-Length Encoding (RLE), input validation (custom exception handling).
++ OUTCOME: Successfully implemented a system that efficiently compresses and decompresses text files while providing a user-friendly interface and robust error handling, ensuring smooth interaction for users.